DataScienceUB/EthicalDS/README.md

 ## Assignments and Grading

 There will be three 1500-word essays due during the course on assigned topics and one practical exercise:

-+ 10%   Short writing assignment (500 words)
+10% Short writing assignment (500 words)
-+ 20%   Short writing assignment (500 words)
+20% Short writing assignment (500 words)
-+ 20%   Short writing assignment (500 words)
+20% Short writing assignment (500 words)
-+ 50%   Practical programming exercise (Notebook)
+50% Practical programming exercise (Notebook)

-Writting assignments evaluation will emphasise correctness in your writing and good understanding of the course material (as well as rigour, precision, and clarity).
+Writing assignments evaluation will emphasize correctness in your writing and a good understanding of the course material (as well as rigor, precision, and clarity).

 #### Resources:
 + Writting assignemnts must be formatted in the Tufte Essay format: [Tufte Essay](https://www.latextemplates.com/template/tufte-essay)